 You may have heard the phrase "EBITDA": this stands for Earnings Before Interest, Tax, Depreciation and Amortisation.
 If your company has received interest, or suffered depreciation/amortisation, profit should be adjusted for these.

-Complete the form and click “Calculate” to view your valuation.
+Complete the form and click “Calculate” to view your potential sale price and payment plan.

 Reflecting on your results

-Valuation significantly lower than you wanted?
-An EOT may not be for you.
-Read more about what determines a fair sale price.
+Sale price significantly lower than you wanted?
+An EOT may not be for you, at least based on current business performance.
+Read more about what determines a fair sale price, and how we calculate it.

 Want a copy?